QuadramaHQ/quadrama-protocol/README.md

 deployment details, or infrastructure configurations.

-The purpose of this repository is transparency, peer discussion of design decisions, and responsible security review.
+The purpose of this repository is transparency, peer discussion of design decisions, and responsible security review of documented mechanisms only.

-No authorization is granted to test, probe, scan, or attack any live Quadrama systems or user accounts.
+No authorization is granted to test, probe, scan, or attack any live Quadrama systems, servers, networks, or user accounts.